romanomassimo/Coursera/CodeBook.md

     }

 ### II.
 Merges the training and the test sets to create one data set
-"subject_test", "X_test" and "Y_test", and "subject_train", "X_train" and "Y_train" are loaded into R, named with "features.txt" and merged into "test" and "train" dataframes. "test" and "train" are then unioned into "alldata".
+"subject_test", "X_test" and "Y_test", and "subject_train", "X_train" and "Y_train" are loaded into R, named with "features.txt" and merged into "test" and "train" dataframes. "test" and "train" are then united into "alldata".

     feature <- read.csv("UCI HAR Dataset/features.txt", sep="", header = FALSE)
     subject_test <- read.csv("UCI HAR Dataset/test/subject_test.txt", header = FALSE, col.names = "Subject")